 Second part.
 Do it without sleeping

-Despite being awake for 24 straight hours being enough of a challenge we have decided to spice it up by having to be on the street to make a good picture every hour.
+Despite the fact that being awake for 24 straight hours is enough of a challenge we have decided to spice it up by having to be on the street to make a good picture every hour.
 Too much for most but not for photography lovers who may see a chance to overcome their inhibitions and shoot those images they didn’t know they could make.
 This is the 24 Hour Project.

 First a precision: it’s not mandatory to participate the full 24 hours.
 It’s the ideal thing to do, of course, and I hope most of you will try but nobody is going to scold you if you can only go to the street in the afternoon after work.

 Second, a small piece of advice: don’t do it alone.
 You can join a group in the largest cities or invite a friend.
 Company will lighten the burden of fatigue and make it safer to lug your precious camera in the streets.
 We are already coordinating the Querétaro group, contact me to participate!